lsolbach/MDAGenerator/README.md

-MdaGenerator
+MDAGenerator
 ============

-Generators and ant tasks for model driven software development based on the TemplateEngine and the ModelRepository.
+Ant task and generators of the MDA generator framework for model driven software development.

 Runtime Requirements:
 ---------------------